 - What Should Your Lead Magnet‘s Opt-In Page Look Like?

-How can you begin to craft a lead magnet that’ll be enticing enough for leads to hand over their email addresses for it?
-Think of these questions as you brainstorm ideas.
+How can you begin to craft a perfect lead magnet that’ll be enticing enough for leads to hand over their email addresses for it and increase the conversion rates for lead generation?

 What Are Their Pain Points?